 Some programming languages explicitly mark the end of an if statement or a loop, whereas other languages mark only the end of a block of statements.
 Languages of the latter category are prone to oversights by the programmer, causing unintended sequences of control flow.

-Cross reference
+Related coding guidelines

-JSF AV Rules[31]: 59 and 192
+JSF AV Rules [24]: 59 and 192